andzdroid/orui/README.md

 ### placement

+Placement controls how an element is positioned relative to its anchor element.

+Values are between 0 and 1 where 0,0 is the top left and 1,1 is the bottom right of the element (no matter its size).

 This only applies to non-auto positioned elements.

 This is useful when you want to align a particular side of an element to a particular side of its parent or anchor element (eg. tooltips, dropdowns).